 Use a third-party application

 There are many data recovery applications and software that can help you recover your data.
-Here are several options:
+Here are several options:- Fone

 - Enigma Recovery